reithediver/lol-smurfguard/API_KEY_LIMITATIONS.md

 To get full access, you'll need to:
 1. Visit https://developer.riotgames.com/
 2. Log in with your Riot account
 3. Click on "Register Product"
+4. Choose "Personal API Key" (for development) or "Production API Key" (for public applications)
-4. Fill out the application form
+5. Fill out the application form
-5. Wait for Riot's approval (can take several days to weeks)
+6. Wait for approval (instant for Personal keys, can take days to weeks for Production keys)

 ## Temporary Solution

-Until you get a production API key, the application will continue to return limited data.
-However, it will provide useful information that's accessible with your current key, such as:
+Until you get a Personal or Production API key, the application will continue to provide useful information that's accessible with your current key, such as:
 - The current challenger league players
 - Free champion rotation
+- Platform status

 This allows you to continue testing the application's basic functionality while waiting for full API access.

+## Next Steps

+1. Apply for a Personal API Key if you're developing/testing the application
+2. Apply for a Production API Key if you plan to release the application publicly
+3. Make sure to update your .env file with the new API key when you receive it